"""

 # reading from a URL

-resp = urllib.request.urlopen(filename)
+resp = urllib.request.urlopen(req, context=ctx)

 array = np.asarray(bytearray(resp.read()), dtype="uint8")